dotnet/AspNetCore.Docs/aspnetcore/blazor/advanced-scenarios.md

 ### Guidance and conclusions

 * App performance suffers if sequence numbers are generated dynamically.
-* The framework can't create its own sequence numbers automatically at runtime because the necessary information doesn't exist unless it's captured at compile time.
+* The necessary information doesn't exist to permit the framework to generate sequence numbers automatically at runtime unless the information is captured at compile time.
 * Don't write long blocks of manually-implemented <xref:Microsoft.AspNetCore.Components.Rendering.RenderTreeBuilder> logic.
 Prefer `.razor` files and allow the compiler to deal with the sequence numbers.
 If you're unable to avoid manual <xref:Microsoft.AspNetCore.Components.Rendering.RenderTreeBuilder> logic, split long blocks of code into smaller pieces wrapped in <xref:Microsoft.AspNetCore.Components.Rendering.RenderTreeBuilder.OpenRegion%2A>/<xref:Microsoft.AspNetCore.Components.Rendering.RenderTreeBuilder.CloseRegion%2A> calls.
 Each region has its own separate space of sequence numbers, so you can restart from zero (or any other arbitrary number) inside each region.
 * If sequence numbers are hardcoded, the diff algorithm only requires that sequence numbers increase in value.
 The initial value and gaps are irrelevant.
 One legitimate option is to use the code line number as the sequence number, or start from zero and increase by ones or hundreds (or any preferred interval).
 * For loops, the sequence numbers should increase in your source code, not in terms of runtime behavior.
 The fact that, at runtime, the numbers repeat is how the diffing system realises you're in a loop.